 < Woodstock, VT Photos >

-Woodstock, Vermont was first chartered in 1761, 15 years before the United States of America signed the Declaration of Independence.
-It became the shire town, or county seat, twenty-five years later in 1786.
+Woodstock, Vermont was first chartered in 1761, fifteen years before the United States signed the Declaration of Independence.
+It became the shire town, or county seat, twenty-five years later, in 1786.

 As a shire town with the county's courthouse and jail, Woodstock attracted a host of professional people and entrepreneurs.
 Within a short period of time, Woodstock became a commercial and manufacturing center with shops and mills that produced everything from woolen products to linseed oil.